perishllc/nautilus/README.md

    - Usernames when displayed in full will still show an @
 - [ ] Add as contact button / system using nano.to usernames
    - Through the payment history in some form
-   - Contacts may be nickname-able
+   - Contacts may be nickname-able (i.e Favorites)
 - [ ] Add Username Reservation Screen to app.
    - Can be done on android np.
-   - On iOS it can only be linked to / referenced unless you use the IAP mechanism (and Apple will take a % cut)
+   - On iOS it can only be linked to / referenced unless you use the IAP mechanism (and Apple will take a % cut) **Classic Monopoly**
-- [ ] Payment history shows Nano.to Usernames.
+- [ ] Payment history shows Nano.to Usernames or Favorites
-- [ ] Replace all AppDitto trademarks, as to not infringe on their marks. **Logo assets pending**
+- [ ] Replace all AppDitto trademarks, as to not infringe on their marks.
    - [x] Move all appditto assets to a legacy_assets folder, to be removed as replacements are made

 ##### Aesthetic goals